Kate Chopin: Literary themes

 Kate Chopin lived in a variety of locations, based on different economies and societies.
-These were sources of insights and observations from which she analyzed and expressed her ideas about late 19th-century Southern American society.
+These were sources of insights and observations from which she analyzed and expressed her ideas about late 19th-century society in the Southern United States.
 She was brought up by women who were primarily ethnic French.
 Living in areas influenced by the Louisiana Creole and Cajun cultures after she joined her husband in Louisiana, she based many of her stories and sketches on her life in Louisiana.
-They expressed her unusual portrayals (for the time) of women as individuals with separate wants and needs.
+They expressed her unusual portrayals of women as individuals with separate wants and needs.

 Chopin's writing style was influenced by her admiration of the contemporary French writer Guy de Maupassant, known for his short stories:

 Kate Chopin is an example of a revisionist myth-maker because she revises myth more realistically about marriage and female sexuality of her time.
 The biggest myth Chopin focused on was the "Victorian notion of women's somewhat anemic sexuality" and "The Storm" is the best example of Kate Chopin using that myth through a character set on fulfilling her complete sexual potential.
 For instance, in "The Storm", portraits of women were revised by Kate Chopin to obtain consummation in roles other than marriage to evince a passionate nature considered inappropriate by conventional, patriarchal standards of Victorian America.

 Chopin went beyond Maupassant's technique and style to give her writing its own flavor.
 She had an ability to perceive life and creatively express it.
 She concentrated on women's lives and their continual struggles to create an identity of their own within the Southern society of the late nineteenth century.
 For instance, in "The Story of an Hour", Mrs. Mallard allows herself time to reflect after learning of her husband's death.
 Instead of dreading the lonely years ahead, she stumbles upon another realization:

 She knew that she would weep again when she saw the kind, tender hands folded in death; the face that had never looked save with love upon her, fixed and gray and dead.
 But she saw beyond that bitter moment a long procession of years to come that would belong to her absolutely.
 And she opened and spread her arms out to them in welcome.